Journal of Cell Science

 activity on specific microtubules.
 Our results demonstrate that microtubule sliding in high Ca2+ buffer is also induced by dynein arms on specific doublets.
 However, the pattern of microtubule sliding in high Ca2+ buffer significantly differs from that in low Ca2+.
 These results are consistent with a ‘switching hypothesis’ of axonemal bending and provide evidence to indicate that Ca2+ control of waveform includes modulation of the pattern of microtubule sliding between specific doublets.
 In addition, analysis of microtubule sliding in mutant axonemes reveals that the control mechanism is disrupted in some mutants.

 Wargo, M. J.; McPeek, Mark A.; and Smith, Elizabeth F., "Analysis of Microtubule Sliding Patterns in Chlamydomonas Flagellar Axonemes Reveals Dynein Activity on Specific Doublet Microtubules" (2004).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2537.